Explore Sun Life Financial Worldwide

 (d) information that, if disclosed, may cause detriment to a person.

-"Improper Conduct" generally means any conduct by the Personnel which, if proved, constitutes a criminal offence or disciplinary offence, or any conduct that constitutes a wrongdoing or malpractice and may include any of the examples stated in item 4 of the Guidelines;
+"Improper Conduct" generally means any conduct by the Personnel which, if proved, constitutes a criminal offence or disciplinary offence, or any conduct that constitutes a wrongdoing or malpractice and may include any of the examples stated in item 4 of the Guideline;

 "Personnel" means any person of the Company and shall include permanent employees, fixed term employees, consultants, part-time employees, interns, directors, officers, consultants, advisors and agents and any person acting on behalf of the Company;